ibm-cloud-docs/direct-link/about.md

  * **Port Speed Options:** Select 1Gbps, 2Gbps, 5Gbps, or 10Gbps.

- * **Approximate Latency:** Latency is approxiately 1.5ms within the local area (data centers with the same three-letter prefix, such as DAL, AMS, MEL, etc).
-See http://lg.softlayer.com/ for live PoP-to-PoP (P2P) latency measurements.
+ * **Approximate Latency:** Latency is approxiately 1.5ms within the local area (datacenters with the same three-letter prefix, such as DAL, AMS, MEL).
+See http://lg.softlayer.com/ for live PoP-to-PoP (P2P) location latency measurements.

  * **Colocation Services:** None.

  * **Redundancy:** To establish redundancy requires IBM Cloud Direct Link connectivity into 2+ locations, or the selection of a location with a secondary XCR available and a second IBM Cloud Direct Link connection request.

- * **Local/Global Routing Options:** The Local Routing option provides access to data centers with the same three-letter prefix as the PoP (DAL, AMS, MEL, etc).
+ * **Local/Global Routing Options:** The Local Routing option provides access to data centers with the same three-letter prefix as the PoP (such as DAL, AMS, MEL).
 The Global Routing option is required as an add-on to reach data centers outside those locations.

 ## The IBM Cloud Direct Link Dedicated Hosting solution

 The IBM Cloud Direct Link Dedicated Hosting solution provides connectivity similar to IBM Cloud Direct Link Dedicated, but the connection point is adjacent to a {{site.data.keyword.BluSoftlayer_notm}} Data Center, which improves latency for higher performance use cases.
-IBM Cloud offers a variety of customizable co-location services with this solution.
+IBM Cloud offers a variety of customizable co-location services with this solution, with simple pricing.

 **Common Use Cases:** _Best for working with non-standard compute technologies, for dedicated storage requirements, or for leveraging existing IT investments._